SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### local variants

-Keyboards are often identified based on ⟮c1;their first few keys on the top letter row⟯ QUERTY|en
+Keyboards are often identified based on ⟮c+;their first few keys on the top letter row⟯ QUERTY|en
 QWERTZ|de
 AZERTY|fr